 - Protektor (2009).
 In this WWII Czech drama, a man must reconcile his job at a Nazi-propaganda radio station and his relationship with his Jewish wife.

-The Czechs have a wonderful animation tradition that successfully competes with Walt Disney in Eastern Europe and China.
-During communism when Western cartoons weren't widely available, Czechoslovakia produced several that were beloved throughout the Soviet Bloc.
+The Czechs have a wonderful animation tradition that successfully competes with Walt Disney in ex-Communist Europe and China.
+During communism, when Western cartoons weren't widely available, Czechoslovakia produced several that were beloved throughout the Soviet Bloc.
 Since the 1950s, every night at 18:45 a block of cartoons is shown on Czech television's channel 1, with the lineup introduced by a character called Večerníček ("Bedtime" — a little boy with starry eyes and a sleeping cap).
 The most popular character is Krtek (or Krteček, "Little Mole"), who gets in and out of trouble.
 You'll see plush black-and-white Krtek figures everywhere.
 Křemílek and Vochomůrka are brothers who live in the woods, Maxipes Fík is an over-sized talking dog, and the comic duo Pat and Mat are builders who can't seem to get anything right.